Esther7171/TryHackMe-Walkthroughs/Room/HaskHell/writeup.md

 Show your professor that his PhD isn't in security.

-Please send comments/concerns/hatemail to @passthehashbrwn on Twitter.

-### Get the flag in the user.txt file.
+## Get the flag in the user.txt file.
 ```
 flag{academic_dishonesty}
 ```